Ashishlulla/Tic-Tac-Toe/README.md

-A simple Tic Tac Toe Gamebuild using HTML,CSS,Javascript.
+A simple Tic Tac Toe Game built using HTML, CSS, and JavaScript.